Looking for support for your finance function? Book a time with an expert.

 Hilton Hotels Corporation (2007)

 Blackstone Group's $26 billion acquisition of Hilton Hotels represents one of the largest hotel industry LBOs, completed just before the 2008 financial crisis.
-Despite challenging timing, Blackstone's patient capital approach and operational improvements generated substantial returns.
+Even with challenging timing afoot, Blackstone’s patient capital approach and its injected operational improvements were able to generate sustainable returns.

 The firm invested in hotel renovations, expanded internationally, and developed new brands while managing debt service through economic downturns.
 Blackstone's 2013 IPO of Hilton generated one of the most successful private equity exits in history, producing over $14 billion in total returns.